jacobSpitzer/DbEasyConnect/README.md

 [![NuGet](https://img.shields.io/nuget/dt/Dapper.TQuery.svg)](https://www.nuget.org/packages/Dapper.TQuery)

 ## Description
-Dapper.TQuery is a c# based library package that provides database connection services with the focus on the following three goals:
+``Dapper.TQuery`` is a c# based [NuGet Library](https://github.com/jacobSpitzer/Dapper.TQuery) package that provides database connection services with the focus on the following three goals:
-* to get the high fastest performance
+* get the high fastest performance
-* to avoid configuration the most possible
+* avoid configuration the most possible
-* to support strong typed coding and avoid bugs and spelling mistakes.
+* support strong typed coding and avoid bugs and spelling mistakes.

-## The short history:
+## background:
-I was using Entity Framework for a long time and founded difficult to configure the database schema, binding, migrations, and repositories in addition to writing Data Models.
+I was using [Entity Framework](https://github.com/dotnet/ef6) for a long time and founded difficult to configure the database schema, binding, migrations, and repositories in addition to writing Data Models.

 I also found it difficult to modify any table / filed in the database after the first creation and configuration, that requires to update the database directly, and use migration.
 [Look here a great article by Tim Corey about why to not use Entity Framework](https://www.iamtimcorey.com/blog/137806/entity-framework). including the performance speed.

-And then, I found out about the Dapper library, a great open-source library created by the Stack Overflow team.
+And then, I found out about the [Dapper library](https://github.com/DapperLib/Dapper), a great open-source library created by the Stack Overflow team.

-But, I found it even hard, because of missing a lot of features provided by EF. like CRUD features on OOP, working with batch insert/update, and the need of writing SQL language, and remember all table/field names, without any warning on spelling mistakes, and missing a LINQ QUERYABLE option, so I need to download the whole table before querying with linq, uses extra memory and lowers the performance.
+But, I found it even hard, because of missing a lot of features provided by EF. like CRUD features, working with batch insert/update, and the need of writing SQL language, and remember all table/field names, without any warning on spelling mistakes, and missing a LINQ QUERYABLE option, so I need to download the whole table before querying with linq, uses extra memory and lowers the performance.

+There are alot of Dapper Extensions, where each extension has his own feature, and his limits and configuration.
+I was looking for a more simple solution with less configuration, less required packages, simple, and queryable method extensions that are most simular to Linq.

 So I have started to create a new library that is based on ADO.NET, and Dapper.
 But gives you a strong typed coding experience, with all the features listed below.